robbytables/bug-free-invention/unit-1-variables/instructor-resources/01-welcome/01-welcome-slides.md

 Please share:

-- Your name.
+- What you like to be called
-- Why you’re taking this course.
+- What you do during the week
-- Your favorite comfort food.
+- Why you're taking this class

 <aside class="notes">